-I love this description of Paul’s life and his work.
+I love this description of Paul’s life and his work here in 1 Corinthians 15:10.
 Sometimes people think, “Well, how do grace and work go together?
 Like if we’re saved by grace, not based on what we do, well, then does that mean we just kind of don’t have to work at all?
 I don’t have to do anything?”
 What Paul says here is everything I am is totally by God’s grace, like by the grace of God, I am what I am.
 God’s grace has made me who I am.
 God’s grace has saved me.
-God’s grace has given me a new life.
+And God’s grace has given me a new life.
 Everything I have, everything I do, it comes from God.

 Lord help us to labor and toil by Your grace for Your glory.
 May we be dependent upon Your grace today.

 But then he says, he starts talking about how he worked really hard, how he works hard at pursuing Christ, proclaiming Christ and the Christian life, he’s working hard in his work as a, whether it’s a tent maker or in the church planting churches.
 He’s working really hard, but then he says, “But it’s not me.
 It’s the grace of God that’s with me.”

 See, this is the way I picture it.
 I picture Paul getting up in the morning, and before he gets out of bed, he says, “Everything I have today is totally by God’s grace, so God, I’m trusting in Your grace today, and I need more grace.
 I can’t do anything today apart from Your grace.
 Please, lead me, God, by Your grace, strengthen me by Your grace, guide me by Your grace, Lord, by Your grace, I don’t deserve Your love, Your provision in my life.
 I am dependent on Your grace today.”